 The Democratic Republic of Congo is known to be endowed with natural resources, especially minerals, fresh water and timber.
-As far as power generation is concerned, the potentialities for hydroelectricity are so high that if they are fully developed the country will undoubtedly become the first electric power exporter in Africa.
-However, due to the country's large size, it is not evident that remote areas like the Kivu provinces will soon benefit from the main hydroelectric power which is generated from Congo River two thousand kilometers away in the west.
+As far as power generation is concerned, the potentialities for hydroelectricity are high.
+The current installed capacity at Inga dam on Congo River is 1740 MW, though only 10% of the country population benefit from it.
+There are plans for expanding Inga hydro plant to its full potential; if this is implemented the country will undoubtedly become the first electric power exporter in Africa.
+However, due to the country's large size, it is not evident that remote areas like the Kivu provinces will soon benefit from the main hydroelectric power which is generated from Inga power plant, two thousand kilometers away in the west.
 The government is therefore planning to develop local power sources for the countryside including eastern Congo, where most towns and all villages do not have power, but the focus is always exclusively on hydroelectric potential.

 The entire eastern border of D.R Congo stretches along the western branch of the East African Rift System (EARS); neighboring from North to South respectively Uganda, Rwanda, Burundi and Tanzania (Fig.1).
-In the eastern branch of EARS, like in Kenya and Ethiopia, geothermal power has already been developed.
+In the eastern branch of EARS, especially in Kenya and Ethiopia, geothermal power has already been developed.
 Closer to Congo in the western branch of EARS, Uganda is in an advanced stage of geothermal power generation.